InfoSecREDD/RadioRef-Export/README.md

 ## Radio Model Support

-The script supports a wide range of CHIRP-compatible radio models with proper settings:
+The script includes comprehensive support for **all 523 CHIRP-compatible radio models** with proper settings:
+- **Complete CHIRP Coverage**: All radios supported by CHIRP are included in the device list
-- Automatic detection of baudrate, max channels, and CHIRP ID
+- Automatic detection of baudrate, max channels, and CHIRP ID for each model
 - Radio model selection persists across sessions
-- Custom radio models can be entered manually
+- Custom radio models can be entered manually if needed
 - Connection status displayed in main menu

+Supported manufacturers include:
+- **Major Brands**: Yaesu, Kenwood, Icom, Alinco
+- **Popular Models**: Baofeng, BTECH, Wouxun, Anytone, TYT, Radioddity
+- **Specialized**: Quansheng, Retevis, TIDRADIO, and many more
+- **Complete List**: All 523 radios from the official CHIRP supported devices list

+Radio settings (baudrate, max channels, memory format) are automatically configured based on CHIRP's official driver specifications.

 ## File Formats